xiaoylu/DeepLearningNotes/BiasVarianceTradeoff/Readme.md

 The bias-variance tradeoff
 ===

-one wants to choose a model that both accurately captures the regularities in its training data, but also generalizes well to unseen data.
+One wants to choose a model that both accurately captures the regularities in its training data, but also generalizes well to unseen data.
 However, these two goals can not be fulfilled at the same time.

 * dimensionality reduction and feature selection can decrease variance by simplifying models.